ppissias/JTransient/ALGORITHM.md

 # JTransient Detection Algorithm

-This document describes what the current implementation does when you call the main public entrypoints:
+This document describes the internal phases of `JTransientEngine.runPipeline(...)`.

-- `JTransientEngine.runPipeline(...)`
-- `JTransientEngine.detectTransients(...)`
-- `SourceExtractor.extractSources(...)`
-- `JTransientAutoTuner.tune(...)`

-The engine is a staged reduction pipeline.
-It starts from raw `short[][]` frames, removes poor-quality frames and stationary objects, then tries increasingly stricter linking strategies before exporting the remaining tracks and diagnostics.

-## Entry Point Map

-### `SourceExtractor.extractSources(...)`

-Single-frame extraction only.
-Returns:

-- `ExtractionResult.objects`
-- `ExtractionResult.backgroundMetrics`
-- `ExtractionResult.seedThreshold`
-- `ExtractionResult.growThreshold`

-No frame rejection, no master stack, no masking, no track linking.

-### `JTransientEngine.detectTransients(...)`

-Runs the same early stages as the full engine:
+It does not document the public API surface in general.
+For that, see `PIPELINE.md`.
+This file is specifically about how the full detection run works once you choose the full pipeline entrypoint.

+## Input Assumptions

+The implementation expects:

+- all frames to share the same dimensions
+- aligned or registered monochrome frames
+- pixel data as signed `short[][]`
+- `sequenceIndex` to represent chronological order
+- timestamps in milliseconds when time-based linking should be enabled

+`runPipeline(...)` sorts frames by `sequenceIndex` before the main extraction work.
+If timestamps are missing, the engine still runs, but it falls back to geometric linking for point-like movers.

+## High-Level Flow

+The full run is organized into these major phases:

-1. drift diagnostics
+1. border drift diagnostics
-2. per-frame extraction
+2. parallel extraction and frame-quality measurement
-3. frame quality analysis and session rejection
+3. session-level frame rejection
-4. master-stack generation or reuse
+4. median master-stack generation
 5. master-star extraction
+6. optional slow-mover analysis
-6. stationary-star veto mask
+7. streak linking and stationary-star veto filtering

-It stops there and returns `FrameTransients` per retained frame.

-### `JTransientEngine.runPipeline(...)`

-Runs the full engine.
-In addition to the transient-only path it also:

-1. optionally builds the slow-mover stack
-2. links streaks
-3. performs time-based linking when timestamps are available
+8. time-based point linking
-4. falls back to geometric linking
+9. geometric fallback point linking
-5. rescues very bright single-frame anomalies
-6. exports median, slow-mover, and maximum stacks

-## Full Pipeline
+10. anomaly rescue
+11. output assembly and maximum-stack export

-### 1. Border Drift Diagnostics
+## 1. Border Drift Diagnostics

-Before extraction, `JTransientEngine` evaluates the aligned sequence for black border padding caused by dithering plus registration.
+Before extracting sources, `JTransientEngine` scans the sequence for black border padding introduced by dithering plus external registration.

 For each frame:

-1. It takes an `11 x 11` sample around the image center and uses the median as a local sky reference.
+1. it samples an `11 x 11` patch around the image center
+2. it uses the patch median as a local background estimate
-2. It computes `voidThreshold = centerMedian * voidThresholdFraction`.
+3. it computes `voidThreshold = centerMedian * voidThresholdFraction`
-3. It scans inward from the middle of the left, right, top, and bottom edges until a pixel rises above that threshold.
+4. it scans inward from the middle of the left, right, top, and bottom edges until the scan rises above that threshold
-4. It converts the padding depths into a translation vector:
+5. it derives a translation vector:
    - `dx = leftPad - rightPad`
    - `dy = topPad - bottomPad`

-5. It records that vector in `PipelineResult.driftPoints`.
+The vectors are exported as `PipelineResult.driftPoints`.

-Across the whole sequence it also keeps the maximum inward padding depth.
-If `maxDrift + 10` exceeds `config.voidProximityRadius`, it raises `voidProximityRadius` in place so later extraction does not accept interpolation artifacts near the alignment void.
+Across the whole sequence, the engine also tracks the maximum inward padding depth.
+If `maxDrift + 10` is larger than the configured `voidProximityRadius`, it raises `voidProximityRadius` in place before extraction starts.
+That makes the later alignment-void rejection more conservative when the dataset actually needs it.

-### 2. Parallel Per-Frame Extraction
+## 2. Parallel Extraction And Quality Measurement

-The engine sorts frames by `sequenceIndex`, then uses its worker pool to process them in parallel.

-For each frame it runs two independent passes:
+The engine then processes frames in parallel.
+Each frame goes through two independent calculations:

 - `SourceExtractor.extractSources(...)`
 - `FrameQualityAnalyzer.evaluateFrame(...)`

-The extraction result is then annotated with:
+The source-extraction result is annotated with sequence metadata afterward:

 - `sourceFrameIndex`
 - `sourceFilename`
 - `timestamp`
 - `exposureDuration`

+At the same time, `PipelineTelemetry.frameExtractionStats` records:

+- extracted object count
+- background median
+- background sigma
+- seed threshold
+- grow threshold

-### 3. Source Extraction Internals
+## 3. Single-Frame Extraction Internals

-`SourceExtractor` works on a single `short[][]` image.
+`SourceExtractor` is the detector at the heart of the pipeline.

-#### 3.1 Background model
+### 3.1 Background estimation

-`calculateBackgroundSigmaClipped(...)` builds a full 16-bit histogram of the shifted pixel values (`pixel + 32768`) and iteratively estimates the background:
+`calculateBackgroundSigmaClipped(...)` builds a full 16-bit histogram from shifted pixel values (`pixel + 32768`) and iteratively estimates the background:

-1. compute median within the current histogram bounds
+1. compute the median within the current histogram bounds
 2. compute sigma around that median
-3. narrow the valid histogram range to `median +/- bgClippingFactor * sigma`
+3. clamp the histogram bounds to `median +/- bgClippingFactor * sigma`
 4. repeat for `bgClippingIterations`

-The extractor then computes:
+The extraction thresholds are then:

 - `seedThreshold = bg.median + bg.sigma * sigmaMultiplier`
-- `growThreshold = bg.median + bg.sigma * config.growSigmaMultiplier`
+- `growThreshold = bg.median + bg.sigma * growSigmaMultiplier`
-- `voidValueThreshold = bg.median * config.voidThresholdFraction`
+- `voidValueThreshold = bg.median * voidThresholdFraction`

-#### 3.2 Blob growth
+### 3.2 Hysteresis blob detection

-The image is scanned pixel by pixel.
+The image is scanned pixel-by-pixel.
+When an unvisited pixel rises above the seed threshold:

-When a pixel is above `seedThreshold` and has not been visited:

-1. it becomes a new seed
+1. it becomes a new blob seed
-2. a breadth-first search grows the blob in 8 directions
+2. a breadth-first search grows the region in 8 directions
-3. neighbors are absorbed while they stay above `growThreshold`
+3. neighboring pixels are absorbed while they stay above the grow threshold

-This is a classic hysteresis detector: the seed threshold is strict, but growth is more permissive.
+The seed threshold is strict.
+The grow threshold is lower, which lets the blob keep faint edges once a convincing core has been found.

-#### 3.3 Shape analysis
+### 3.3 Shape analysis

-If the blob contains at least `minPixels`, `analyzeShape(...)` computes:
+Blobs that meet the `minPixels` requirement go through `analyzeShape(...)`.

+The extractor computes:

-- centroid from intensity-weighted moments
+- intensity-weighted centroid
-- integrated flux
+- background-subtracted total flux
 - `peakSigma`
-- elongation from the eigenvalues of the second-moment matrix
+- elongation from second moments
 - dominant angle
 - approximate `fwhm`

-The object is flagged as a streak only when both conditions hold:
+An object is marked as a streak only when:

 - `elongation > streakMinElongation`
-- `blob.size() >= streakMinPixels`
+- blob size `>= streakMinPixels`

-#### 3.4 Extraction filters
+Otherwise it stays alive as a point-like detection.

+### 3.4 Per-object filtering

 After shape analysis the extractor applies:

-1. size rejection: blobs smaller than `minPixels` are dropped before analysis
-2. physical-edge rejection: non-streaks whose centroid falls inside `edgeMarginPixels` are removed
+1. physical-edge rejection for non-streaks using `edgeMarginPixels`
-3. virtual-edge rejection: an 8-point ring test of radius `voidProximityRadius` is run around the centroid; if any test point is out of bounds or below `voidValueThreshold`, the object is removed
+2. virtual-edge rejection using an 8-point ring at `voidProximityRadius`

+If any virtual-edge test point is out of bounds or falls below the void threshold, the object is rejected as an alignment-border artifact.
-Surviving objects are returned together with the background metrics and thresholds.

-### 4. Frame Quality Analysis
+## 4. Frame Quality Analysis

-`FrameQualityAnalyzer.evaluateFrame(...)` performs a stricter extraction pass for quality statistics, using:
+`FrameQualityAnalyzer.evaluateFrame(...)` runs a stricter extraction pass using:

 - `qualitySigmaMultiplier`
 - `qualityMinDetectionPixels`

-From those detections it records:
+It computes:

 - `backgroundMedian`
 - `backgroundNoise`
 - `starCount`
+- `medianEccentricity`
+- `medianFWHM`

+Important detail:

-- `medianEccentricity` from all non-streak detections
+- eccentricity uses all non-streak detections
-- `medianFWHM` from non-streak detections whose elongation is below `maxElongationForFwhm`
+- FWHM uses only non-streak detections whose elongation is below `maxElongationForFwhm`

-If no usable values exist, the analyzer returns `errorFallbackValue` for the affected metric.
+If the analyzer cannot compute a meaningful median, it falls back to `errorFallbackValue`.

-### 5. Session-Level Frame Rejection
+## 5. Session-Level Frame Rejection

-`SessionEvaluator.rejectOutlierFrames(...)` uses robust global statistics once at least `minFramesForAnalysis` frames are available.
+Once all frames have been measured, `SessionEvaluator.rejectOutlierFrames(...)` decides which frames remain in the run.

 It computes a median and a MAD-derived sigma for: